deltafi/deltafi/deltafi-docs/public/docs/actions.md

 # Actions

 Actions are isolated units of business logic that perform a function within Ingress, Enrichment, and Egress Flows.
-Actions receive a DeltaFile on a queue, perform whatever logic is needed, and issue a response that augments the DeltaFile so that it can be handed off to the next Action in the flow.
+Actions receive required data from the DeltaFile on a queue, perform whatever logic is needed, and issue a response that augments the DeltaFile so that it can be handed off to the next Action in the flow.

 Actions are currently implemented on two platforms.
 Core actions and several plugins are implemented in Spring Boot and utilize a Java DeltaFi development kit.
 A Python DeltaFi development kit has also been implemented.
 However, Actions can